Ping-ChenTsai417/numerical-solvers-library-idebug-acse5/README.md

     Sparse_Solver.Run_Test(verb_0, CSR_Solver_Test, All_Sparse);
 ```

-The first input argument is an `enum` type which dicates the amount of information printed on the screen when the tests are run. `verb_0` will displays the minimum amount of information which is whether the method is solving the system correctly.
-Additionally, `verb_1` will also shows the discrepancy between the actual **b** and the **b** obtained from multiplying  **A** with calculated vector **x** for each solver method.
+The first input argument is an `enum` type which determines the amount of information printed on the screen when the tests are run. `verb_0` will only display whether the methods are solving the system correctly.
+Inputting `verb_1` will additionally show the value of error (sum of the absolute difference between corresponding elements of vectors **b**) for each method.